Homeschool assessment and scantron tests are NOT one in the same. Let me teach you simple and effective ways to document growth without the tears!

 A few years later, I became pregnant with my own child and left the classroom to stay home with her… or so I thought.
 Barely a week after the baby was born my sister called me with the news my nephew was going to be retained again.
 Frustrated over a system that doesn’t take little boys’ needs into account and binds them with an arsenal of needless paperwork, I volunteered to homeschool my nephew.
 Immediately.

 It didn’t take long for me to grow to love the flexibility of homeschooling and the accuracy at which I was able to meet the needs of my nephew.
 I loved that he could be an 8-year-old boy, dancing or jumping while doing math if he needed to.
 I loved that we could move slowly with reading and still accomplish our goals without the constraints of the needs of 22 other students in the classroom.

 It only took a few weeks before I saw the beauty of homeschooling and found myself making plans to give my own kids these same advantages.
 Homeschooling removed the many frustrations I had felt over little boys (and sometimes girls) not yet ready to sit still for 6 hours a day.
 It removed the need to retain a child in the early years simply because they weren’t keeping the same pace as the rest of the class.

-However, after having evaluated all of my friends’ kids, I also saw one huge problem with homeschooling: assessment.
+However, after having evaluated all of my friends’ kids, I also saw one huge problem: homeschool assessment.
 Most parents didn’t even know where to begin with the process of assessing and documenting the progress of their children.